freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 ## Inherited Projections

-As concepts may inherit from other concepts, so can the projection definition of a super concept be used in the projection definition of a child concept.
+Just as concepts can inherit from other concepts, projection definitions can also inherit from their super concepts.
 To indicate the inclusion the syntax `[=> SUPER]` is used, where `SUPER` is the name of the super concept.

 For instance, in the UML metamodel both `AssociationClass` and `Class` inherit from the abstract `Classifier`.
 When building an editor for the UML metamodel,